Dushime16/Lab_MakerSpace_Dushime16/README.md

 ## AI Assistance

-Claude (Anthropic) was used as a learning aid to explain OOP and SQLite concepts, and to help design, write, and debug the application across all files.
+Claude (Anthropic) was used as a learning aid to explain OOP and SQLite concepts, and to help design and debug.